Vishhh03/Project-Backend/LEARNING_RESOURCES.md

 ## Conclusion

-This Simple Hotel System API provides a solid foundation for learning ASP.NET Core development.
+This FinalDestination API provides a solid foundation for learning ASP.NET Core development.
 By understanding the concepts demonstrated here and following the suggested learning path, you'll be well-prepared for more advanced topics and real-world development challenges.

 Remember:
 - **Practice regularly** with hands-on coding